gvwilson/thirdbit/src/fiction/iffy/index.md

 We're gonna have t' double up."

 Another minute, another minute—there.
-Benício handed her the ends of the parawing's tether lines.
+Ignacio handed her the ends of the parawing's tether lines.
 She clipped them onto the harness and handed it back to him.
 "I can't carry you, so you gotta carry me," she said, cutting off his protests.